ryanhawthorne/IOIntroduction/README.md

 Once you have installed everything, and signed up for the necessary:

-- On the top right of this page, click on 'fork', then 'code', then 'Open with Github desktop'
+- On the top right of this page (repository), click on 'fork', and add it to your personal repository
+- Then click on 'code', then 'Open with Github desktop'
 - Open RStudio on your computer, click on 'new project', then browse to the folder that you just cloned the git repo into (in Windows, probably: /Documents/GitHub/IOIntroduction)